 The focus of your paper should be limited to the work presented during the conference.
 Do not include any work done since the conference, as this will blur the line between the work presented at the conference and follow-up work that continues to develop.

-Include all the resources that you used as reference sources and that site results for the problem you are investigating.
-The more complete the references the better your paper will be received.
+Include all the resources that you used as reference sources and those that cite results for the problem you are investigating.
+The more complete the references, the better your paper will be received.
 It will show that you have a good grasp of the field and that your work is original and novel.

-These are just a few tips on writing conference papers that should help you present the work in a professional manner and that may help you with your oral presentation.
+Knowing how to write conference papers should help you present your work in a professional manner, and it may even help you with your oral presentation.
 Review tips on academic writing to give yourself an added edge.